arisalissandrakis/correlated-timelines/README.md

 This depository contains the datasets used for the user study presented in the submitted manucript `Investigating Collaboration Coupling Styles in Synchronous Asymmetric Interaction within the context of Collaborative Immersive Analytics` by Nico Reski, Aris Alissandrakis, and Andreas Kerren, as well as the R code used to generate them and examples of using the provided functions.

-The study required a multivariate spatio-temproal dataset for participants to collaborate on and complete analytics tasks.
+The study required a multivariate spatio-temporal dataset for participants to collaborate on and complete analytics tasks.
 We came up with the approach of generating correlated (according to a given model) timeline data as a flexible way to have task setups of comparable structure and complexity for when the participants needed to switch interfaces.
 Please see the article for more details on the study purpose, results, and analysis.